Herpes Counseling & Support in New York City

 Is it possible to find someone who will still want to date me?

 Yes.
 Absolutely.
-Many women in your shoes have found loving, respectful relationships.
+Many people in your shoes have found loving relationships.
 Therapy can help you work through the fear and begin believing that again.

 How do I even begin to tell someone I have herpes?